frednora/gramado/xde/README.md

   Desktop Environment for the kernel.
 ```

-## This is a screenshot of GramadoDE desktop environment running on top of Polar D8 kernel.
+## This is a screenshot of GramadoDE desktop environment running on top of the kernel.
 ![Screenshot](https://raw.githubusercontent.com/polard8/screenshots/main/gramado-8.png)

-## This is a screenshot of 3D demo running on top of Polar D8 kernel.
+## This is a screenshot of 3D demo running on top of the kernel.
 ![Screenshot](https://raw.githubusercontent.com/polard8/screenshots/main/gramado-3.png)

 ```